shorn/zinc/readme.md

 If the code is not working on your machine, please let me know in the Github discussions.

-It doesn't do much of anything:
+Zinc doesn't do much of anything:
 * Login via email, Google, Github, Facebook or Twitter.
   * some IdProviders have two implementations - one through Cognito and the other directly to the ID Providers.